gridsome/gridsome/packages/source-ghost/README.md

 # @gridsome/source-ghost

-> ghost source for Gridsome.
+> Ghost source for Gridsome.
 This package is under development and API might change before v1 is released.

 ## Install